-I Went To The MatzoBall, The Jewish Singles' Dance On Christmas Eve, & Here's What Happened
+I Went To A Jewish Singles' Dance On Christmas Eve, & Here's What Happened

 Walking down a dark hallway, I hear a telling “where they at, where they at” pumping through speakers.
 I have not heard Nelly’s “Ride Wit Me” in full since I was 13 and making the rounds of the bar/bat mitzvah circuit, that six-month time period in middle school when everyone celebrated their coming-of-age as young Jews.
 I try not to laugh at the song, at myself.
 I am at the MatzoBall, called “the nation’s leading Jewish singles event," on Christmas Eve.
 Held for the first time in Boston in 1987, the event has since expanded to locations around the country, including Los Angeles, Washington D.C., and now my hometown, Fort Lauderdale.